MarkBroerkens/CarND-Kidnapped-Vehicle-Project/README.md

 # Inputs to the Particle Filter
 You can find the inputs to the particle filter in the `data` directory.

-## The Map*
 `map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
 Each row has three columns
 1. x position
 2. y position
 3. landmark id

-## All other data the simulator provides, such as observations and controls.
+All other data the simulator provides, such as observations and controls.

 > * Map data provided by 3D Mapping Solutions GmbH.